 Pulsatile tinnitus that is faster than a person’s heartbeat is often due to myoclonus (muscle spasm) of the muscles in the back of the throat (palatal myoclonus), or due to myoclonus of one of the small muscles in the middle ear (tensor tympani or stapedius muscle).
 Pulse-synchronous tinnitus is the much more common type of pulsatile tinnitus and will be the focus of this article, with an emphasis on sigmoid sinus dehiscence/diverticulum as the cause.

 Pulse-synchronous tinnitus (PST) is the ability to hear one’s own blood flow (2).
 PST may be due to an enhanced perception of bodily sounds, such as in the case of superior semicircular canal dehiscence.
 (The superior semicircular canal is one of the fluid-filled, hallow balance canals of the inner ear that is normally covered by bone.
 A dehiscence means that the bone is absent in area normally covered by bone.)
 In some cases of superior semicircular canal dehiscence, one is able to hear one’s eyes move.
-(Superior semicircular canal dehiscence will be topic in a future blog article.)

 More commonly, pulse-synchronous tinnitus is due to an abnormality in the way blood flows near the ear.
 Atherosclerosis, and sigmoid sinus dehiscence or sigmoid sinus diverticulum are some of the more common causes of abnormal blood flow near the ear.
 Atherosclerosis is a hardening of the walls of an artery (fast-flow system) or a vein (slow-flow system).
 Atherosclerosis may cause a narrowing of the lumen of the blood vessel.
 Narrowing of a blood vessel causes a turbulence in the area of narrowing.
 Arterial or venous narrowing is similar to narrowing the opening of a water hose.
 When the opening of a water hose is narrowed, for example with a thumb, the water flows out with more force, and therefore, a turbulent sound is generated.

 Sigmoid sinus dehiscence or sigmoid sinus diverticulum are some of the most commonly identified causes of pulse-synchronous tinnitus, occurring in 4 – 40% of cases of PST (3-6).
 The sigmoid sinus is a large vein located inside the bone behind the ear, which is known as the mastoid bone (See Figure at head of this article).
 The sigmoid sinus drains blood from around the brain and then into the jugular vein in the neck.
 The sigmoid sinus is normally covered by bone.
 Since the mastoid bone is made up of a honeycomb type of arrangement, there are times when there is thin or no bone over the sigmoid sinus.
 A dehiscence over the sigmoid sinus means there is no bone over the sinus in the area of the dehiscence.
 A diverticulum is an abnormal outpouching or protrusion of the sinus.
 A diverticulum may occur in an area of weakness in the wall of the sinus.
 (An everyday example of a diverticulum would be a weakness in the wall of a balloon; when the balloon is filled with water, the weak portion of the balloon dilates away from the main portion of the balloon, creating a diverticulum.)
 The bone covering the sigmoid sinus acts as a sound barrier for the normal pulsing sounds of venous blood passing through the sinus.
 If the bony barrier is removed, as in the case of sigmoid sinus dehiscence, the normal pulsing sounds of the sinus may travel to the nearby middle and inner ear.
-A sigmoid sinus diverticulum, on the hand, causes turbulent blood flow in the area of the diverticulum.
+A sigmoid sinus diverticulum, on the other hand, causes turbulent blood flow in the area of the diverticulum.

 Several factors are used to try to determine the cause of pulse-synchronous tinnitus.
 These factors include determining an individual’s past and current health history, performing a targeted physical exam and obtaining radiographic imaging studies.
 For example, physical examination can often identify if PST is due to a venous cause.
 In many cases of venous PST, the tinnitus intensity is changed when the jugular vein in the neck is compressed, or when the neck is rotated away from the side experiencing PST.